-The finding that model 4 performs well for both spring-fed and runoff-fed streams is particularly interesting since the form $(w = lQ^b)$ resembles the Leopold and Maddock formula except with l instead of a.
-Thus we can think of wood length l as a useful factor in understanding the variations of the coefficient a in different locations
+The finding that model 4 performs well for both spring-fed and runoff-fed streams is particularly interesting since the form 360 $(w = lQ^b)$ resembles the Leopold and Maddock formula except with l instead of a.
+Thus, we can think of l as a useful factor in understanding the coefficient a.

-400 6 Conclusions
+6 Conclusions

-We are able to use high-resolution satellite imagery to reproduce measurements taken in the field by Whiting and Moog (2001), Hygelund (2002), and new measurements taken for this article.
-It is particularly notable that there is a significant overlap in confidence intervals for the wood lengths measured via remote sensing and in the field.
-This contribution increases confidence in the use of remote sensing to assess LW accurately and quantitatively.
-Remote sensing tools provide a more straightforward way to effectively collect data at a large number of field sites.
+We were able to use high-resolution satellite imagery to reproduce measurements taken in the field by Whiting and Moog (2001), Hygelund (2002) and new measurements taken for this article.
+Remote sensing tools provide a more straightforward 365 way to effectively collect data at a large number of field sites.

 We verify the result of Whiting and Moog (2001) that spring-fed streams are generally wider than their runoff-fed counterparts.
-We also identify differences in dynamics of LW between spring-fed and runoff-fed streams which underline the importance of peak flow and flow variability when identifying stream dynamics in relation to LW load.
-While we are unable to isolate LW as the cause of the difference in morphology between spring-fed and runoff-fed streams, we note that a model for stream width in spring-fed streams based solely on wood length l is the best model tested in this study for streams comparable in size to LW.
-We therefore recommend further study into mechanisms by which LW may control the width of spring-fed streams.
+We also identify differences in dynamics of LWD between spring-fed and runoff-fed streams which underline the importance of peak flow and flow variability when identifying stream dynamics in relation to LWD load.
+While we are un-

+- 370 able to isolate LWD as the cause of the difference in morphology between spring-fed and runoff-fed streams, we note that a model for stream width in spring-fed streams based solely on wood length l is the best model tested in this study for streams comparable in size to LWD.
+We therefore recommend further study into mechanisms by which LWD may control the width of spring-fed streams.
 This result provides deeper insight into what controls the width of streams in general by demonstrating a strong relationship between wood length and stream width when discharge is controlled.
+The importance of LWD in 375 - determining channel width also has management and restoration implications.

 Data availability.
-Datasets related to this article can be found at https://github.com/lapidesd/Lapides_Manga_2019 (Lapides and Manga, 2019).
+Datasets related to this article can be found at https://github.com/lapidesd/Lapides\Manga\2019 (Lapides and Manga, 2019).